R4YV3Nerd/cybersec-journey/README.md

 </div>

-+ Starting && participating in random CTFs online and offline.
+#### Starting && participating in random CTFs online and offline.  (my own journey)
-  -> First one was during the integration week of my school (1337).
+  -> First one was during the integration week of my school (1337) : {date???}
   -> Second one: 8 March HTB UM6P-1337 CTF.

 ### What is a CTF?
 Capture the flag or a CTF is simply a competition where you do some sort of tasks  where you usually have to look for a flag that looks like : `HTB={this-is-the-flag}`, once you get that flag you simply have to submit it to the CTF platform, but what's important is what you learn during that journey while looking for the flag either on some sort of code or while diving into a machine or even attacking the other teams' server.. and that depends on the style of the CTF.